stormpath/stormpath-sdk-react/docs/api.md

 <input type="text" name="customData.color" />
 ```

+**Important:** If you use the Node SDK, then all custom data fields during registration must be white listed as shown in the section [Creating Custom Fields](http://docs.stormpath.com/nodejs/express/latest/registration.html#creating-custom-fields).

 If you want to handle the form `onSubmit()` event, then simply provide a callback for it.

 ```javascript